Cracks in Render

 If you have a wall that is exposed to the elements (South/Westerly) and subject to wind-driven, moisture can get through the render and into the home.
 Water penetration can be more problematic if the walls are solid.
 Sometimes damp in render can be caused by the render being too absorbent.
 Damp cracked render may be caused by the render mix not being of the correct type with incorrect sands and the ratios of ingredients

 Render can come in all forms and shapes, such as renders that are made on site in small cement mixers or mixed by paddle mixer or hand.
 Render made in a cement mixer render usually consists of sand and cement and sometimes admixtures such as PVA, Latex, frost proofers etc. If the wrong sand is used then you can get problems, cracks occur in the render and allow water ingress.
 Also, adhesion problems may cause rendering to fail, such as the surface under the render not being prepared correctly.
 If the walls that have render applied to them have been painted then you will not get proper adhesion.

 Render relies on both mechanical and suction factors.
 If the render is not strong enough (if soft ungraded sand has been used) then the render will be prone to cracking.

-We can specify the correct preparation and the correct render material be it lime base dor polymer cement make sure its right for your home and will last the test of time CONTACT US
+We can specify the correct preparation and the correct render material be it lime base Dor polymer cement make sure it’s right for your home and will last the test of time to contact us.

 See our other section about the best render to use on solid walls or contact us for more information